 - STAR technique: Prepare clients for interviews by structuring their responses.

-It’s best to make sure your career coaching clients have clarity of their values and long-term aspirations before jumping into the job search.
-Help them set aspirational long-term goals while staying practical about their next steps.
+It’s best to make sure your clients have clarity of their values and long-term aspirations before jumping into a job search.
+Help them set long-term objectives while staying practical about their next steps.

 Free vs. Paid Coaching Sessions

-If the session is part of a coaching program with several appointments, you have more time to build a relationship with the client and provide continued support to them.
+Usually, paid sessions are part of an extended coaching program with several appointments.
+This gives you more time to build a relationship with the client and provide continued support over time.
 You can develop a personalized coaching plan for them and focus each session on a subset of their overall objective.

 Coaching Session FAQs